 The JitFilter objects are accessible through $jitGet, $jitPost, $jitCookie and $jitRequest in the global scope.

 JitFilter can be used in multiple ways.One interface is meant to act as closely as possible to an array.
 It was built during the first effort.

 <?php $jitRequest->replaceFilters( array( 'content' => 'wikicontent', 'page' => 'pagename', 'categories' => 'digits', ) ); $page = $jitFilter['page']; // Filter applied $content = $jitFilter['content']; // Filter applied // Array access A $categs = array(); foreach( $jitFilter['categories'] as $categ ) // Filter applied on each element $categs = $categ; // Array access B (recommended) $categs = $jitFilter->asArray('categories'); // Array access C $categs = $jitFilter['categories']->asArray(); ?>

 When used in array mode, the JitFilter object applied the filters when an end-node in the array is reached.
-Otherwise, an other instance of JitFilter is returned.
-The filters must be specified before the property is accessed (it's safe to change the filter afterwards and re-request the data).
+Otherwise, another instance of JitFilter is returned.
+The filters must be specified before the property is accessed (it’s safe to change the filter afterward and re-request the data).
 The asArray() method on the filter can be used to return a completely filtered array instead of an object.

 Because declarative filters cover the predefinition of parameters in most cases, a different way of accessing filtered values can be used.